guilhermemoraes1/commands/questions.md

 ##

+LPI101(226#1) Which of the following directories on a 64 bit Linux system typically contain shared libraries?
+(Choose two.)
+   - [ ] ~/.lib64/
+   - [x] /usr/lib64/
+   - [ ] /var/lib64/
+   - [ ] /lib64/
+   - [ ] /opt/lib64/

+##

 LPI101(228#1) Which of the following commands displays the path to the executable file that would be executed when the command foo is invoked?
    - [ ] lsattr foo
    - [ ] apropos foo
    - [ ] locate foo
    - [ ] whatis foo
    - [x] which foo

+##

+LPI101(230#1) When considering the use of hard links, what are valid reasons not to use hard links?
+   - [ ] Hard links are not available on all Linux systems because traditional filesystems, such as ext4, do not support them
+   - [ ] Each hard link has individual ownership, permissions and ACLs which can lead to unintended disclosure of file content
+   - [ ] Hard links are specific to one filesystem and cannot point to files on another filesystem
+   - [ ] If users other than root should be able to create hard links, suln has to be installed and configured
+   - [x] When a hard linked file is changed, a copy of the file is created and consumes additional space

 ##